Stubborn-z/M3E/README.md

- <h1 align ="center"> Extractive Medical Entity Disambiguation with Memory Mechanism and Identified Entity Information </h1>
+ <h1 align ="center"> Extractive Medical Entity Disambiguation with Memory Mechanism and Memorized entity Entity Information </h1>
-Code for the paper "Extractive Medical Entity Disambiguation with Memory Mechanism and Identified Entity Information". \
+Code for the paper "Extractive Medical Entity Disambiguation with Memory Mechanism and Identified Entity Information".
 In this paper, we propose a novel approach called Extractive Medical Entity Disambiguation with Memory Mechanism and Identified Entity Information (MMIE).
 Specifically, we reframe MED as a text extraction task, which simultaneously accepts the entire context of medical mentions, all possible candidate entities and entity definitions, and is trained to extract the text span corresponding to the correct entity.